AutoScreencast/create-reagent-app/README.md

 npm start
 ```

+### Build Release Version of App

-This will compile the app in development mode, and watch for any changes in your code.
+This will compile the app in production mode.
+The finished build will be in the `public` folder, which can be deployed.
-Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 This operation creates a `.shadow-cljs` folder in your project folder.

-### Build Release Version of App

 #### Yarn